 The claimant appealed a representative's decision dated March 20, 2006, reference 01, that denied benefits.
-After due notice was issued, a hearing was scheduled by telephone conference call before Administrative Law Judge Julie Elder on April 25, 2006.
-The claimant did not respond to the hearing notice and did not request a postponement of the hearing as required by the notice.
-Consequently, no hearing was held in this matter.
+After due notice was issued, a hearing was held by telephone conference call before Administrative Law Judge Julie Elder on April 20, 2006.
+The claimant participated in the hearing.
+The employer provided a phone number prior to the hearing but was not available at that number at the time of hearing and did not participate in the hearing or request a postponement of the hearing as required by the hearing notice.
 Department's Exhibit D-1 was admitted into evidence.